ministryofjustice/cloud-platform-cluster-backup-checker/README.md

 # Cluster backup checker

-Ruby script that checks the cluster backups are recent and send slack notifications if it could not find a recent backup.
+Ruby script

-All clusters managed by Cloud Platform has a snapshot lifecycle policy to take backup snapshots of all master nodes(etcd) volumes.
+All clusters managed by Cloud Platform have a snapshot lifecycle policy that take backup snapshots of all master nodes(etcd) volumes.

+This Ruby script checks that there has been a recent cluster backup and send a slack notification if there has not been one.

 This project runs as a kubernetes cronjob and will require specific IAM role and permissions.
 It cannot be run locally.